schoolofdevops/kubernetes-labguide/chapters/install_kubernetes_with_kubeadm.md

-# LAB - Setting up Kubernetes Cluster with Kubeadm
+# Setting up Kubernetes Cluster with Kubeadm

 This documents describes how to setup kubernetes from scratch on your own nodes, without using a managed service.
 This setup uses **kubeadm** to install and configure kubernetes cluster.